achhunna/bart-widget/README.md

 - 🚉 **Automatic Station Detection**: Finds the closest BART station using your current location
 - 🚂 **Smart Direction Display**:
+  - East of SF: Shows only eastbound trains
+  - West of SF: Shows only westbound trains
   - Within 7 miles of SF: Shows westbound trains
-  - East of SF: Shows eastbound trains
-  - West of SF: Shows westbound trains
 - 🎨 **Dynamic Styling**:
   - Supports both light and dark mode
   - Color-coded train lines with direction arrows (→● or ●←)